lkmcl37/Chinese-IRSystem/README.md

 # A Simple Tool for Chinese Information Retrieval

 This tool (demo) is intended for retrieving information from corpus.
-When input a keyword, it will search the corpus and output the IDs of matching documents according to their relevance to the given query.
+When a keyword is input, this tool will search and rank the matching documents in the corpus according to their relevance to the given query.
 The degree of relevance is estimated based on TF/IDF weighting.

 # Result Display
 The search results are displayed as follows: